clarkyu2016/Become-a-Data-Analyst/dailylog.md

 #### February

+##### Feb 11
+ - Finish all the lesson for P6!
+ - Finish the 1st version of P6 final project, waiting for feedback.

 ##### Feb 10
  - Finsh 20/50 for P6 animation and intercation
  - Pass the project 5!
 Only 2 project left!